 - Canobolas comes from two Aboriginal words ‘coona’ and ‘booloo’ meaning two heads or two shoulders’.

-- It snow on Mount Canobolas several times a year.
-There has been snow in November in 2008.
+- It snows on Mount Canobolas several times a year.
+There has been snow in November!

 - The volcanic soils have enable the region to be one of Australia’s premier fruit-growing districts.